Joey Suk

-Joey Suk (born 8 July 1990) is a Dutch professional football player who plays for HNK Gorica in Croatia as a midfielder.
-Suk has Dutch-Indonesian roots.
+Joey Suk (born 8 July 1989) is a Dutch professional footballer who plays as a midfielder.
 Besides the Netherlands, he has played in Croatia.

 Early life

 Suk was born in Deventer, Overijssel, a town in eastern Netherlands.

-Career
+Club career

 Suk started his career at local Deventer club DVV Davo.
 He was picked up by Deventer's only professional club, Go Ahead Eagles as a youth player.

 Suk made his league debut on 6 February 2009, in Go Ahead Eagles' away-match against FC Omniworld.
 Surprisingly, he was in the starting lineup and stayed there until the end of the match.
 The game ended 2–1 for the Eagles.

 The following season, he became a regular for the Deventer side, featuring in 22 matches and scoring four goals.
 This created interest from several unnamed clubs.

 On 5 January 2013, Suk signed with Beerschot until the summer of 2016.
 However, after Beerschot's bankruptcy Suk became without a club.

 On 14 June 2014, Suk signed a three-year contract with NAC Breda.
 In his first season, Suk relegated to the Eerste Divisie.

 On 13 June 2016, Suk returned to his former club Go Ahead Eagles on a free transfer, despite his contract with NAC Breda officially terminated in mid 2017.